wliemwustl/class-teaching/README.md

-# class-teaching

-This repository contains files used in the "Designing Sustainable Social Policiesand Programs: A System Dynamics Approach" class at the Brown School, Washington
+# Models for the "Designing Sustainable Social Policies and Programs: A System Dynamics Approach" class

-University in St. Louis.
+This repository contains models used for class.